Non-commutative counting and stability: Abstract

 \section{Abstract}

 The second author and Katzarkov introduced categorical invariants based on counting of full triangulated subcategories in a given triangulated category $\mathcal T$, and they demonstrated different choices of additional properties of the subcategories being counted, in particular - an approach to make non-commutative counting in $\mathcal T$ dependable on a stability condition $\sigma \in {\rm Stab}(\mathcal T)$.
 In this paper, we focus on this approach.
-After recalling the definitions of a \textit{stable non-commutative curve in $\mathcal T$} and related notions, we prove a few general facts and study fairly completely an example: $\mathcal T = D^b(Q)$, where $Q$ is the acyclic triangular quiver.
+After recalling the definitions of a \textit{stable non-commutative curve in $\mathcal T$} and related notions, we prove a few general facts and study an example: $\mathcal T = D^b(Q)$, where $Q$ is the acyclic triangular quiver.
 In previous papers, it was shown that there are two non-commutative curves of non-commutative genus $1$ and infinitely many non-commutative curves of non-commutative genus $0$ in $D^b(Q)$.
 Our studies here imply that for an open and dense subset in ${\rm Stab}(D^b(Q))$ the stable non-commutative curves in $D^b(Q)$ are finite.
-Counting such curves as $\sigma$ varies in $\st(D^b(Q))$ and for genus $0$ produces all the even non-negative integers, $1$, and $+\infty$, whereas for genus $1$ it produces the integers $0,1,2$.
-Counting semi-stable derived points (explained in the paper) produces $\{3,4,5,+\infty\},$ and the subset of ${\rm Stab}(D^b(Q))$ with finitely many such points is open but not dense.
+This paper also introduces counting of semistable derived points and shows that the corresponding invariants are finite on an open dense subset of $\st\big(D^b(Q)\big)$.